noahvarghese/traffic/help/script.md

 ## Talk about A\*

+- instead of applying the distance of node to node I applied 2 heuristics, A flow rate so to speak, and the euclidian distance from the desired node

+- Euclidian distance proposes a case for precomputing the distances instead of computing them while comparing them, but that depends on the size of our simulation and whether we can afford the extra computation or memory if precomputing and storing the distances

+100S OF METRES * TRAFFIC DENSITY

 -   Create X num of vehicles
 -   Randomly assign those vehicles a starting node
 -   Then randomly assign them an edge with the vehicle's starting node the same as the edges starting node